 He stirred himself.
 The chill of winter was pushing straight through the glass and into his skin.
 Time for a shower and to get dressed.
 He'd light the fire when he got downstairs.
 It was the kind of morning for hot coffee, and perhaps a pastry warmed in the oven.
 Besides, there was no point lounging up here in his pyjamas when he had a mission to organise.
 He smiled at that.
 Perhaps it would be warmer in Barnstadt.
 He doubted it, though.
 Eastern European winters had never been kind things.

-Cinnamon, Rollin, Barney and Willie.
+Cinnamon, Rollin, Barney and Willy.
 That would be his team.
 They almost always were his team.
 He had almost twenty folks on the books, but when it came down to it those four were simply the best.
 They were reliable.
 Barney was a downright genius when it came to anything technical.
 Rollin was a magician at disguise, and he could be as cold as that East River if he needed to be.
 Cinnamon too could be cold as ice when she had to.
 He worried sometimes about getting a woman into these things, but he had seen her raise a gun and shoot a man between the eyes without flinching.
-And then there was Willie.
-It was easy to underestimate Willie.
+And then there was Willy.
+It was easy to underestimate Willy.
 The gentle giant, the strong man with few words.
-Willie was indispensible, reliable and loyal to the core.
-People trusted Willie's open looks, and therein lay his ability to deceive.
+Willy was indispensable, reliable, and loyal to the core.
+People trusted Willy's open looks, and therein lay his ability to deceive.
 His mind worked just as fast as any of them and he could turn his hand to almost anything – he just didn't feel need to talk about it.

 He didn't really need to practice his German.
 Every other assignment seemed to send him to a country where the language was needed or useful.
 But it was the tiniest of slips that could ruin a mission.
 He had often had cause to thank his German grandmother for her insistence in talking in that language to him and having him talk it back to her.
 He had hated it when he was six, but now he was grateful for the ability to think in the language as well as speak in it.